MatiasHiltunen/src2md/README.md

 src2md is a command-line tool written in Rust that traverses a project directory, collects code and text files, and compiles them into a single Markdown (.md) file.
 It respects ignore files (like .gitignore) and allows for customization through command-line options.

+>[!CAUTION]
+>Purpose of this tool is to quickly gather the entire project's code to a single file for various purposes.
+It works nicely for example with [mdbook](https://rust-lang.github.io/mdBook/index.html).
+The tool is quite powerfull and traverses even largest projects in seconds.
+It is good idea to use it only with known directories as currently there is no builtin limits, even for depth of the directory.
+The tool also uses rust's `unsafe` code due to usage of memmap2 crate.
+In conclusion, do not run the tool for example in system directories, as at best it would create enormous .md file and at worst, it could break your computer for good.

 ## Features

 - Recursively scans directories to find files.